SubZtep/gif-animation-preview/readme.txt

 == Frequently Asked Questions ==

-= Does plugin load gif animation directly with preview =
+= Does plugin load gif animation directly with preview? =

-GIF loads after clicking at preview, actually it makes pageload faster
+GIF loads after clicking at preview on mobile browsers but loads automatically on desktops

 = Does it delete the generated preview image after delete the original post or original image? =